logtoabhikr/WeatherApp-Android-Multi-Module-Clean-Architecture-Compose-Kotlin-Hilt-Flow-Retrofit-Coil-Unit-Test/README.md

 # WeatherApp-Android-Multi-Module-Clean-Architecture-Mvvm-Compose-Kotlin-Hilt-Flow-Retrofit-Coil-Unit-Test
 The Clean Architecture is a software design pattern that separates the business logic from the presentation layer.
 This makes the application more modular and easier to test.

-This Test project will demonstrate following:
+This project will demonstrate following:
 - Kotlin Programming Language
 - Jetpack Compose
 - MVVM